 I had one of the Feit Electric ones running since early Septermber 2009, with black electric tape over the photocell to force it ro run 24/7.
 UPDATE 12/6/2010: On this date light output was found to be 53.1% as great as on 9/24/2009.
 The 46.9% degradation in 438 days is at a rate where the half life is 1.31 years.

 I doubt their claim of 100,000 hour life expectancy at this rate.
-Although 100,000 hours is a widely-repeated figure for life expectancy of LEDs, they usually last 50,000 hours or less before fading to an extent considered to be failure unless they are underpowered.
+Although 100,000 hours is a widely-repeated figure for life expectancy of LEDs, white ones usually last 50,000 hours or less before fading to an extent considered to be failure unless they are underpowered.

 The Feit Electric version produces somewhat more light than the Team Products version did, although it is still much dimmer than a 4 watt incandescent nightlight.
 It appears to me that the light output improvement came from use of a less opaque version of the translucent outer surface that the light exits through, and from omitting an "inner dome" diffuser over the LEDs.
 I consider the light output to be useful.